Teas that induce a period will typically cause uterine contractions and prompt the uterus to shed its lining.

 Senna is a natural plant with laxative properties, but it can also cause uterine contractions.
 Senna contains substances that stimulate contractions of the smooth muscle, which are found in both the intestine and uterus.

 In addition to treating constipation, senna tea can also be used by women to start their period.
+Read more about the benefits of senna tea and how it can contribute to your wellbeing.

 - 2 grams (about 1/2 a teaspoon) of senna leaves